arthurz323/research-proposal/maz_research-proposal.md

 reaching behaviour ->

 Primates heavily rely on forelimbs to interact with the external environment.
 Forelimb reaching behaviour necessitates complex visuomotor cortical computations of visual stimulus perception and interpretation, target location, action preparation, selection, and execution [Galiñanes 2018, Archambault 2015].
 Upon visual presence of the target, motor planning information from the higher-level cortical areas has to converge with the lower-level viusal information to initiate a successful reach.
-Such process and its underlying neural mechanisms have been extensively studied in human and non-human primate models [Georgopoulos 1982, Georgopoulos 1986, Schwartz 1988, Archambault 2015]; immense evidence has pointed out that the posterior pariatal cortex (PPC), a key hub that conducts sensorimotor transformation, is necessary for the successful performance of viusally-guided reaching [Mountcastle 1975, Johnson 1993, Caminiti 1996, Anderson 1997, Desmurget 1999, Pisella 2000, Battaglia-Mayer 2001, Archambault 2009, Reichenbach 2011, Archambault 2015].
+Such process and its underlying neural mechanisms have been extensively studied in human and non-human primate models [Georgopoulos 1982, Georgopoulos 1986, Schwartz 1988, Archambault 2015], and immense evidence has pointed out that the posterior pariatal cortex (PPC), a key hub that conducts sensorimotor transformation, is necessary for the successful performance of viusally-guided reaching [Mountcastle 1975, Johnson 1993, Caminiti 1996, Anderson 1997, Desmurget 1999, Pisella 2000, Battaglia-Mayer 2001, Archambault 2009, Reichenbach 2011, Archambault 2015].

+However, the PPC alone does not paint the whole picture; to depict the neural (sub)circuits controlling the viusally-guided reaching behaviour and further dissect the role of each node and their interactions, recent visuomotor experiments are shifting towards using mouse models [Luo 2008, O' Connor, 2009, Pho 2016, Makino 2017, Whishaw 2017, Galiñanes 2018, Hwang 2019].
+Apart from the availability of the latest viral, genetic, electrophysiological, and projection-specific inhibitory tools that allow neuronal-resolution experimental manipulations and circuit mapping, comprehensive knowledge about the mouse brain and its reduced complexity will also aid teasing out basic visuomotor neural mechanisms [Galiñanes 2018].
+Moreover, homologous with which in primates, forelimb reaching behaviour is too highly prevalent in rodents [Whishaw 1992, Sacrey 2009, Whishaw 2017, Galiñanes 2018,].
+Therefore, adapting primates' viusally-guided reaching behavioural paradigm to rodents is essential for ethological and translational visuomotor neural circuits mapping.

+Indeed, experimental work on mouse models has been fruitful; the role of PPC and the visuomotor (sub)circuits it belongs to are revealing.
+Anatomical tracing experiments in mice have shown that visual cortices (VC) are the biggest input source to the PPC, with a substantial amount comes from V1 [Zingg 2014, Hovde 2018, Hwang 2019]; the PPC in turn projects to the motor areas, specifically, one subpopulation of PPC neurons selectively projects to the secondary motor cortex (M2) [Hovde 2018, Hwang 2019]. interestingly, considerable amount of ACC/M2 together gives input back to V1 with predictive information flow [Leinweber 2017]... not just anatomical, these projections are involved in visuomotor processing functionally.

+**continute here: consider: put anatomical & functional results together or separated???**

+ including V1, and a distinct PPC neuron subpopulation projects to the secondary motor cortex (M2)...**PPC-M2 encodes kinematic features ("geometry of motion") of movement, movement planning & online adjustment, action selection**. interestingly, considerable amount of ACC/M2 together gives input back to V1 with predictive information flow [Leinweber 2017]; while ACC-VIS has been clearly identified [Zhang 2014, Zhang 2016], M2-V1 has not been extensively studied..., and [Zhang 2016] traced visual areas as a whole, not V1;  ➡️  thus, more specific tracing & circuit mapping is needed

+**focus on Galiñanes & Hwang & Leinweber here**

+Focusing on the primary visual cortex (V1) and PPC, Pho et al. (2016) found that PPC neurons ... *yet a go/no-go visual discrimination task does not necessarily require/ is not visuomotor-processing-demanding as reaching.../ does not directly recruit visuomotor processing/coupling, even though go/no-go signal is visual, its interpretation goes directly into higher-level which then sends "decision" to motor area & initiate movement/push. & licking as motor output has limited translational value*

+V1 encodes visual stimulus [Goard 2016]

 (visually-guided behaviour gives insight to cortical visuomotor processing, why using this behavioural paradigm is good: **directional reaching paradigm has not only allowed the development of important concepts about population coding (Georgopoulos et al., 1986), motor planning, mental rehearsal, decision making (Cisek and Kalaska, 2004, 2005), and neuroprosthetic control (Taylor et al., 2002), but also offered the basis for computational frameworks, necessary to causally link neuronal activity with motor control (Scott and Kalaska, 1997; Shadmehr and Mussa-Ivaldi, 1994).
 Cue-guided, delayed, and memory-based versions of this task have made it possible to probe different aspects of sensory-motor processing.
 [Galiñanes 2018]**)

 ***behaviour is not the most important thing here! what's happening in the brain is!! --> need to focus on how this behaviour give indication of visuomotor cerebral processing!!!***

-However, the PPC alone does not paint the whole picture; to depict the neural (sub)circuits controlling the viusally-guided reaching behaviour and further dissect the role of each node and their interactions, recent visuomotor experiments are shifting towards using mouse models [Luo 2008, O' Connor, 2009, Pho 2016, Makino 2017, Whishaw 2017, Galiñanes 2018, Hwang 2019].
-Apart from the availability of the latest viral, genetic, and electrophysiological tools that allow neuronal-resolution experimental manipulations and circuit mapping, comprehensive knowledge about the mouse brain and its reduced complexity will also aid teasing out basic neural mechanisms [Galiñanes 2018].
-Moreover, homologous with which in primates, forelimb reaching behaviour is too highly prevalent in rodents [Whishaw 1992, Sacrey 2009, Whishaw 2017, Galiñanes 2018,].
-Therefore, adapting primates' viusally-guided reaching behavioural paradigm to rodents is essential for ethological and translational neural circuits mapping.

-Indeed, visuomotor experimental work on mouse models is fruitful/informative/valuable... **focus on Galiñanes & Hwang here**
+Nonetheless, crucial questions that remain to be answered ... what info is sending?
+Forelimb reaching task in head-fixed mice is only starting to commence, and behavioural paradigms either lack... & inclusion of multiple sensory modalities & ...factors ... hinders the decomposition. ... based on work from Galinanes 2018, this project further adjust the directional reaching paradigm, ... pure visuomotor, clearly trackable behaviour, easily adaptable/modifiable difficulty...
+... smoothly and consistently, sensory and motor information need to be highly coordinated.
 ... share common traits with primates ...

-Nonetheless, crucial question that remain to be answered ... what info is sending?